ThoughtSoftTech/project-bazaar/README.md

 # Project Bazaar

-Welcome to **Project Bazaar**, an e-commerce platform designed to provide a seamless shopping experience for users and a robust marketplace for sellers.
+Welcome to **Project Bazaar**, an E-Commerce platform designed to provide a seamless shopping experience for users and a robust marketplace for sellers.

 ## Features